abbiewade/abbiewade.github.io/smartalarmclock.md

 **Exercise 12**: Introduce a timer into your clock, such that it can start a timer for a number of minutes, and set an alarm off when the timer ends.

 ## Making Your Clock Smart

-So I guess now is the time to start asking why we should bother connecting devices to the internet.
-The answer to this is very simple.
-By connecting our project to the internet, we have the ability to communicate, interact and collaborate with the world wide web to make our device more smart.
+Now is the time to cover why we should bother connecting devices to the Internet.
+The answer to this is very simple: by connecting our project to the Internet, we have the ability to communicate, interact and collaborate with the world wide web to enable far more functionality!
 We get the ability to store collected data in data centres to use later.
-We can combine current sensor data and internet data to get more accurate information about what we are sensing.
-So, in short, by utilising the internet, we can grow our project to interact further with the world.
+We can combine current sensor data with Internet-based data to get more accurate information about what we are sensing.
+In short, by utilising the Internet, we can grow our project to interact further with the world.

-When deciding to make your electronic projects connected to the internet, you have a lot of choices for how you are going to do this.
-One of the most common choices is whether you should use a shield for your project to hook your current setup to the internet, or introduce another method which has internet capabilities.
-Realistically, both options have strengths and weaknesses, and how you connect a project to the internet is very dependent on what your project is.
-There are even times where you would want to use multiple solutions together.

-Underneath all the hype, an Arduino is just a microprocessor, designed to control simple projects which are relatively small in size.
-It is perfect for projects up to the size of what we have currently done.
-It has no network capabilities when using the standard Arduino Uno, limited processing capabilities and is limited by the fact that it can not run multiple different programs at the same time.
-This is where the Raspberry Pi comes into the picture.
+Unfortunately, the Arduino is a very simple microprocessor, designed to control simple projects which are relatively small in size.
+It is perfect for projects up to the size of what we have currently done, but it has no network capabilities of its own when using the standard Arduino Uno, and its limited processing capabilities and speed make it less easy to connect to the web securely.This is where more powerful boards like the Raspberry Pi comes into the picture.

-The Raspberry Pi is essentially a full computer that is sized similarly to an Arduino board.
-It has the capabilities of running an operating system which allows you to run mutliple program concurrently, can hook to the internet with ease and is just as cheap to purchase as an Arduino.
-The Raspberry Pi does have a limited amount of pins which you can connect sensors to, however it is limited to less than an Arduino.
-However, the Arduino can handle both digital and analogue sensors, which is contrast to the Raspberry Pi is a larger range of sensors which can only run digital sensors when using only the raspberry pi.
+The Raspberry Pi is essentially a fully functional computer that is sized similarly to an Arduino board.
+It has the capabilities of running an operating system which allows you to run mutliple program concurrently, can hook to the Internet with ease and is just as cheap to purchase as an Arduino.
+The Raspberry Pi does have a limited amount of pins which you can connect sensors to, however it isn't as predictable at turning them on and off reliably.
 Additionally, it is not very good at running real time systems (like clocks).
-However, together the Arduino and Raspberry Pi can be quite powerful.
+The Arduino can also handle both digital and analog sensors, in contrast to the Raspberry Pi which can only run digital sensors.
+However, together the Arduino and Raspberry Pi can be quite a powerful team.

 By combining the capabilities of the Arduino and Raspberry Pi, you can reap the benefits of both systems.
-What this means if that you can make your project more complex, and use programs concurrently while still using the simplicity of the code bases to control sensor and modules on the Arduino size.
-This is where our AlaMode Board fits into the picture.
+You can make your project more complex, and use programs concurrently while still using the simplicity of the Arduino code to control sensors and other modules.

 The AlaMode board, pictured below, is essentially an expansion board for the Raspberry Pi which is Arduino compatible.
+This is what we'll be using to connect to the Pi in this tutorial, although you could just as easily connect a regular Arduino over USB and use the Pi as a normal computer.

 ![AlaMode Board](/img/alamode.jpg)

 The best thing about this board though is that it has an inbuilt real time clock, which the Raspberry Pi doesn't have, and as you have seen, a normal Arduino doesn't have either.
 Like all electronics, the Alamode also has a datasheet which you can find [here](http://wyolum.com/docs/Alamode/AlaMode_V1datasheet.pdf).

-### Converting our Simple Clock to the Raspberry Pi
+### Connecting our Simple Clock to the Raspberry Pi

-To start this ball rolling, we first need to get the Raspberry Pi and AlaMode board speaking to each other.
-Wyolum, the creaters of the AlaMode, have a good [Getting Started](http://wyolum.com/projects/alamode/alamode-getting-started/) introduction of how to set up the AlaMode board on the Raspberry Pi.
-It is easy to follow and successfully sets up the board in one attempt.

-**Exercise 13:** Follow the AlaMode tutorial to set up the board, and run the Blink Example from Arduino to test that it is working.

 ### Checking previous old Arduino Code
-As has been alluded above, the AlaMode is essentially an Arduino in disguise.
+As has been alluded above, the AlaMode is essentially an Arduino in different clothing.
 What this means is that your code from the first part of this tutorial should run perfectly if you move the pins over from your Arduino to the corresponding pins on the AlaMode board.
 We are going to use this as a perfect opportunity to check that your wiring is the same as the remainder of the tutorials.
 Please keep in mind that the RTC module and the pressure sensor are not displayed in the pin define section as they are both hooked into the SDA/SCL pins which run the I2C busses.
 The defined pins that will be used for the remainder of the tutorial are as follows.

 ```c++
 #define firstDigit  2